Isko00/ZarMarathon/README.md

-# ZarMarathon
-HomeWork by Ospanov Islam \n
+# ZarMarathon /HomeWork by Ospanov Islam/
 No idea what this file is supposed to be about, in luck of code files.